the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 the comparison map from earlier is invertible, then the Beck-Chevalley property holds for our square.
-At a first glance, this seems a bit tricky: the Beck-Chevalley property talks about an arbitrary square of (co)cartesian morphisms, but the comparison map only references from a *particular* square.
+At a first glance, this seems a bit tricky: the Beck-Chevalley property talks about an arbitrary square of (co)cartesian morphisms, but the comparison map only refers to a *particular* square.
 Luckily, we can reduce the Beck-Chevalley property to checking if the interpolation map $(\iota \circ \pi)^{*}$ is cocartesian.